nigelhartm/reinforcement_learning_jigsaw_puzzle/README.md

 The game is done if the field is completely filled with forms with nothing empty.<br><br>
 ![alt text](img/game_finished.png)

-## Brute force
-After setting up the basic rules for the game I created a brute force algorithm, which received following statistics on 100 runs:<br>
-Average Brute Force (Turn: 32.08 Used: 10.74 Not used: 21.34

 ## Rewards
 To get an idea about if this is bad or good here some information about the rewards:<br>
 10 or fewer:<br>